kotynia/CSVtoSQL/README.md

-# CSVtoSQL
+# CSVtoSQL  (from 0.4 EXCEL XLSX support)

 ## Description

 This little dirty application will help you to convert CSV file into set of SQL commands.
 To do that you can

-- provide input file in csv format (with any separator)
+- provide input file in csv format (with any separator) or EXCEL file (XLSX format)
 - define template file
 - CSVtoSQL will process each line and generate ouput file where script will be saved
 - later you can use for example osql to execute this statements